reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 ### Throughput Limits of Kinesis Data Stream - Shared vs Enhanced Fan-Out Consumers

-It is important to understand the throughput limits of Kinesis Data Stream for designing and operating a highly reliable data streaming workflow and ensuring predictable performance.
+It is important to understand the throughput limits of Kinesis Data Stream for designing and operating a highly reliable data streaming system and ensuring predictable performance.

 As explained before, the Kinesis Data Stream is composed of multiple data carriers called shards which contain a sequence of data records.
 Each shard provides a fixed unit of capacity thereby serving as a base throughput unit of a Kinesis data stream.
 The data capacity of a data stream is a function of the number of shards in the stream.

 **A shard supports 1 MB/second and 1,000 records per second for write throughput and 2 MB/second for read throughput.**

 When we have multiple consumers reading from a shard, this read throughput is shared between them.
-This type of consumers are called Shared fan-out consumers.
+These types of consumers are called Shared fan-out consumers.

 If we want dedicated throughput for consumers, we can define them as Enhanced fan-out consumers.